Planeta Kumbia: Promotion

 Due to Pee Wee, Roque Morales, and Memo Morales leaving the band, much of the promotion had to rely on the tracks recorded by Ricky Rick.
 All singles were songs which had Rick Rick performing.
 DJ Kane joined the band in February 2008, after the album recording sessions were completed.
 DJ Kane would re-record two songs, "Por Ti Baby", replacing featured artist Flex's vocals, and "No Me Haces Falta", replacing Pee Wee's vocals, to promote the album.
 A.B.
-Quintanilla and the Kumbia All Starz, with new member DJ Kane, were schedule to perform at the Premio Lo Nuestro 2008 on February 21, 2008.
+Quintanilla and the Kumbia All Starz, with new member DJ Kane, were scheduled to perform at the Premio Lo Nuestro 2008 on February 21, 2008.
 It was promoted as A.B.
 Quintanilla's first televised live performance in the United States since 2005 and the awards show would also feature a performance by Quintanilla's ex-bandmate, Cruz Martinez, and his band, Los Super Reyes.
 Due to visa problems, Ricky Rick wasn't able to arrive and Kumbia All Starz' performance was cancelled.
-They were schedule to perform the single "Por Ti Baby" with guest artist Flex.
+They were scheduled to perform the single "Por Ti Baby" with guest artist Flex.
 In March 2008, A.B.
 Quintanilla and the Kumbia All Starz, as well as Melissa Jiménez, appeared on Cristina Saralegui's El Show del Cristina to promote the album, which featured interviews with A.B.
 Quintanilla, DJ Kane, Ricky Rick, and Melissa Jiménez.
 Quintanilla discussed the album as well as Pee Wee's departure.
 They performed the songs "Me Pase de Copas" and "Rica y Apretadita".
 Melissa Jiménez became a touring member of Kumbia All Starz and performed live with the group in concerts and television shows during the year to help promote the album.
 A.B.
 Quintanilla and the Kumbia All Starz with Melissa Jiménez performed "Rica y Apretadita" at the 2008 Latin Billboard Music Awards on April 10, 2008.
 On the same night, they were interviewed and performed "Por Ti Baby", "No Me Haces Falta", "Me Pase de Copas", and "Rica y Apretadita", for mun2's Vivo show for a special which aired on June 21, 2008.
 To promote Planeta Kumbia, A.B.
 Quintanilla and the Kumbia All Starz would go on tour, with DJ Kane on lead vocals, Ricky Rick on secondary vocals, and Melissa Jiménez on guest vocals for "Rica y Apretadita".
 The concert format would consist of DJ Kane and Ricky Rick performing songs together, usually starting with "Por Ti Baby", as well as classic hits from the Kumbia Kings era, such as "Shhh!", "No Tengo Dinero", "Boom Boom", and newer songs from the Kumbia All Starz albums, Planeta Kumbia and Ayer Fue Kumbia Kings, Hoy Es Kumbia All Starz, such as "Me Pase de Copas", "Parece Que Va a Llover", "Mami", and would usually end with Ricky Rick and Melissa Jiménez performing "Rica y Apretadita".